Growth in groups: ideas and perspectives: Some open problems

-(As \cite[p.
-96]{MR1235570} says, an affirmative answer was made plausible by the experiments in \cite{MR1203870}.
+Here \cite[p.
+96]{MR1235570} states that an affirmative answer was made plausible by the experiments in \cite{MR1203870}.
 The proof in \cite{MR2415383} is valid for $A = A_0 \mo p$ ($A_0$ fixed) and also for $A$ random (with probability $1$), among other cases; see also \cite{MR2746951}.
 Expansion for $A=A_0 \mo p$, $A_0$ fixed, is known for all non-abelian simple groups of Lie type $G$ (of bounded rank) thanks to \cite{SGV}; a proof of expansion has also been announced for such $G$ and $A$ random \cite{BGGT2}.
-Expansion has been conjectured for general $G$ of bounded rank and arbitrary $A$; see, e.g., \cite[Conj.~2.29]{MR2869010}.)
+Expansion has been conjectured for general $G$ of bounded rank and arbitrary $A$; see, e.g., \cite[Conj.~2.29]{MR2869010}.

 \item Does every Cayley graph $\Gamma(G,A)$ with $G=\SL_n(\mathbb{F}_p)$, $A$ a set of generators of $G$ ($n$ and $p$ arbitrary) have diameter $(\log |G|)^{C}$, where $C$ is an {\em absolute} constant?